-This constraint has been convincingly argued for my Kiesewetter.10 If the antecedent rationality principles we employ in justifying (PP) require that our belief-formation processes guarantee truth or accuracy then we will have to say that agents are required to adopt such-and-such credence function without being in a position to permissibly believe that they ought to do so.
+Something in the ballpark of this constraint has been advocated, inter alia, by Kiesewetter (2016).
+If the antecedent rationality principles we employ in justifying (PP) require that our belief-formation processes guarantee truth or accuracy then we will have to say that agents are required to adopt such-and-such credence function without being in a position to permissibly believe that they ought to do so.
 This is because their being in a position to know which credence function they should adopt requires that they know which credence function is the chance function.
 Yet, the observed relative frequencies accessible to ordinary agents never actually guarantee what the global frequencies are, or even what the region-specific frequencies for an extra-frequency-tolerant Best Systems view of Humean chance are, just as the observed relative frequencies could never guarantee what the propensity chances are.